collective/atreal.usersinout/README.txt

 Note
 ----

-* Adding member in group(s) will supported, but is currently not implemented.
-This is the reason why you'll find a 'groups' fied in the CSV file.
-Leave it empty.
+* Adding member in group(s) is now supported, but currently the export not implemented.
 * Global roles can be imported but currently not exported.
 Will be implemented soon.